Ferdinand III, Holy Roman Emperor: Wartime reign

 With the intervention of France in 1635, the war flared up again.
-After initial success and a combined Spanish-Imperial campaign into the heart of France in 1636, the military situation of the Emperor strongly deteriorated.
-The Swedes regained initiative with victory at Wittstock in 1636 and threatened his recently gained allies Brandenburg and Saxony.
-Ferdinand reacted with redirecting his main army under Gallas from France to northern Germany in 1637.
+After initial success and a combined Spanish-Imperial campaign into the heart of France in 1636, the military situation of the emperor sharply deteriorated.
+The Swedes regained initiative with victory at the Battle of Wittstock in 1636 and threatened his recently gained allies: Brandenburg-Prussia and Saxony.
+Ferdinand reacted by redirecting his main army under Gallas from France to northern Germany in 1637.
 Gallas could contain the Swedes in Pomerania until severe lack of supplies forced him to retreat back to Bohemia in late 1638.
-At the same time, Bernhard of Saxe-Weimar, a German protestant in French service, took the Habsburg possessions in Alsace and the stronghold of Breisach after a long siege.
-To check the advance of the Swedish general Banér, who invaded Bohemia via Saxony in 1639, Ferdinand had to recall Piccolomini's army from the Spanish Netherlands, thereby largely ending direct military cooperation with Spain.
-Although Piccolomini and the Emperor's brother Archduke Leopold Wilhelm as new Imperial commander could repel Banér back to the Weser river in 1640, the Bohemian lands underwent continuous threat from now on and the Emperor permanently lost control over northern Germany.
+At the same time, Bernhard of Saxe-Weimar, a German Protestant in French service, took the Habsburg possessions in Alsace and the stronghold of Breisach after a long siege.
+To check the advance of Swedish General Johan Banér, who invaded Bohemia via Saxony in 1639, Ferdinand had to recall Piccolomini's army from the Spanish Netherlands, which largely ended direct military co-operation with Spain.
+Although Piccolomini and the emperor's brother Archduke Leopold Wilhelm, as the new Imperial commander, could repel Banér back to the Weser river in 1640, the Bohemian lands now underwent continuous threat, and the emperor permanently lost control over northern Germany.

 An Imperial Diet was arranged for 1641 in Regensburg, where the estates discussed possible peace arrangements.
 It turned out to be problematic that the Emperor had excluded princes, who had previously been on the opposing side, as well as the Protestant administrators of various princes of the Imperial Diet.
-After all, it finally succeeded in agreeing all imperial estates with the exception of the Electoral Palatinate, the Duchy of Brunswick-Lüneburg and Hesse-Kassel to the resolutions of the Diet.
-In 1641, a preliminary peace was signed in Hamburg between Ferdinand, Spain, France and Sweden and a final peace congress was to convene in Osnabrück and Münster.
+However, it finally succeeded in making all imperial estates agree with the exception of the Electoral Palatinate, the Duchy of Brunswick-Lüneburg and Hesse-Kassel to the resolutions of the Diet.
+In 1641, a preliminary peace was signed in Hamburg between Ferdinand, Spain, France and Sweden, and a final peace congress was to convene in Osnabrück and Münster.
 An alliance between Sweden and France was fully effective since 1642.
 The Swedes won the Battle of Breitenfeld in 1642.
-One year later, France decisively defeated Spain at Rocroi, allowing them to dedicate more troops to the German theatre.
+One year later, France decisively defeated Spain at the Battle of Rocroi and could now dedicate more troops to the German theatre.

 Peace negotiations

-Negotiations for a peace agreement began in 1644 in Münster and Osnabrück and lasted until 1648 while warfare continued.
+Negotiations for a peace agreement began in 1644 in Münster and Osnabrück and lasted until 1648 while the war continued.